Antique Village offers a wide variety of displays and shops for you to explore

 Fiber Boutique and Candle Shop

-Our potager-style Garden combines flowers, herbs and vegetables in an informal manner.
-Around the Village, you’ll also find several heirloom plantings.
+Our garden combines flowers, herbs and vegetables in an informal manner.
+You’ll also find several heirloom plantings throughout Antique Village.

-Named after I Stephenson & Co, a large sawmill operation in the 1800s, the General Store offers baked goods, penny candy, hats, teapots, and much more.
+Named after I Stephenson & Co, a large sawmill operation in the 1800s, the General Store offers antiques, candy, pickles, soft drinks, teapots, and much more.

-During events, medical professionals are standing by to render first aid.
+During many events, medical professionals are standing by to render first aid.
+The infirmary is also home of the Village’s Lost and Found department.

-Honoring two soldiers who once owned land that would eventually become part of the Fairgrounds.
+The Memorial honors two War of 1812 veterans who were awarded the land that would eventually become part of the U.P.
+State Fairgrounds.

 Observe the ancient art of throwing pottery on the wheel.
 A variety of beautiful functional pieces are for sale.

-Learn about minerals and watch rock drill demonstrations.
+Learn about the mineral wealth of the Upper Peninsula ands and watch rock drill demonstrations.

 Once used in Rapid River Michigan, our restored saw mill was made by the Standard Saw Mill Mchy Co. and has a 1869 patent date.
-During our Annual Show, the Port Huron stationary steam engine that powers the mill also heats the water for our famous Steamed Corn.
+It has been part of our Annual Show since 1977.

 A faithful reproduction of a circa 1905 classroom created with antique pieces from an area school.